ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ## Precompiles

-Subnet EVM can provide custom functionalities with precompiled contracts.
+Subnet-EVM can provide custom functionalities with precompiled contracts.
 These precompiled contracts can be activated through `ChainConfig` (in genesis or as an upgrade).

 ### Restricting Smart Contract Deployers